sundews/Sundew.Base/README.md

 * ReferenceEqualityComparer compares objects by reference.
 * TargetEqualityWeakReference is a weak reference that implements equality based on target equality.

-## Initialization
-* IInitializable for implementing async initialization logic.
-* InitializeAction for wrapping an Action in an IInitializable.
-* Initializer provides initialization of IInitializables.
-* InitializeFlag for keeping tracking whether initialization is completed.

 ## Memory
 * Buffer allows building arrays
 * Split extensions allows Linq style splitting memory in to segments.

-## Primitives
-* Interval represents an interval of two values.
-* Percentage as a value type.
-* DateTime provider.
-* Result types (R\<T, E\> and R\<E\>) and Option type T? (through extension methods).
-* Attempter for implementing retry logic.

-## Text
-* AlignedString and AlignAndLimitFormatProvider providers aligning and length limiting string formatting.
-* NamedFormatString allows to define a string format using names rather than indices.
-* NaturalTextComparer does logical text comparison for all platforms with performance similar to the Windows specific StrCmpLogicalW.
-* AppendItems allows joining items into a StringBuilder.

 ## Threading and Threading.Jobs
 * AsyncLazy provides a cancellable async lazy implementation